abyrum-csg/abyrum-csg/README.md

 📫 How to reach me: byrumae@gmail.com

-## Here is a list of several projects I've recently led
+## Here is a list of several projects I've recently led:

 **Justice Reinvestment Iniative in North Carolina**